lqf96/u-rpc/wiki/Getting Started.md

 )
 ```

-Or if you want to add u-RPC signature information without changing the function:
+Or if you only want to attach u-RPC signature information to the function without modifying it:

 ```python
 @urpc.urpc_sig([urpc.U16], [urpc.U16])